nykie738/GuessWhoNPB2024v3/README.md

 # Note
 I only made the keyboard input compatible to English so please be careful with the keyboard language settings. <br>
 This is important especially for macOS users.
 Believe it or not, you have to have the settings on either British English or US Engish. <br>
-The images used for is implemented through Depth Anything V2. <br>
+The images used for this game is implemented through Depth Anything V2. <br>
 Their program is actually amazing!
 I highly recommend people to try out their work. <br>

 # Customizing